 After your ball python has been in blue for around 3-5 days, they will all of a sudden look normal again.
 The fluid between the old and new skin will clear up.
 You’ll no longer see a milky blue tint to their eyes, and their skin may regain some of its color.

 Some ball python owners worry during the pre-shed clear up that something has gone wrong.
 They may wonder whether the snake has decided not to shed after all.
 However, the pre-shed clear up is entirely normal.
 It’s a clear sign that shedding is about to begin.

 4) Shedding the Skin

-Finally, your ball python will start to shed its skin approximately 24 to 72 hours after the pre-shed clear up.
-Ball pythons tend to shed their skin during the night, so you may not even notice this happening.
+Your ball python will start to shed its skin approximately 24 to 72 hours after the pre-shed clear up.
+Ball pythons tend to shed their skin during the night, so you may not notice this happening.